Top courses that will set you apart from your peers.

 Students: High School / Middle School / Gap year students

-Duration: Two Weeks (approximately 6 hours/day )
+Duration: Two Weeks (between 9AM - 5PM Pacific Time, approximately 5-6 hours/day )

 Skill Level: Beginner to Advanced